Alireza-Mohebbi/Textile-Engineering-Virtual-Lab/README.md

 ## About the Project

-This software allows users to model a 2D weave structure including its cross section and assign mechanical and physical properties to it.
-Based on the modeled geometry and assigned properties, the software provides approximate predictions of the weave's mechanical behavior and generates useful mechanical plots.
+This software allows users to model a 2D weave structure (including its cross section) and assign yarn properties to it.
+Based on the defined model, the software provides approximate predictions of the weave's mechanical behavior and generates useful mechanical plots.

 ## Cooperations

 The project is led by Dr. Mostafa Jamshidi, assistant professor in the Department of Textile Engineering at the University of Guilan.

-## 🚧 Under development
+## Under Development

 The initial versions will focus on 2D weave modeling, property assignment, and approximate mechanical predictions.
 Accuracy and modeling capabilities will be improved as the underlying models are developed and validated.

 ## Disclaimer

+This software is primarily meant to serve as a university project.
 The predicted mechanical behaviors are approximate and can not be considered a replacement for experimental testing or validated high-fidelity simulation methods.